edinaftcteams/ftc-shared/TeamCodeSamples/OpModes/readme.md

 - Change your navigation path based on your alliance color.
 - Select the starting location of you robot.
-- Select whether your robot will deliver the duck.
-- Select whether your robot will deliver freight to the shipping hub.
+- Select which tasks your robot will perform in the autonomous session.
 - Select the parking location at the end of autonomous.
 - Define any delay before starting autonomous.